 There’s even evidence that ketogenic diets can improve the emotional mood of overweight dieters who follow the diet’s rules after the initial keto flu period.

-Rittman warns, “I would not recommend this diet for individuals with type 1 diabetes because of the keto diet’s restricted carbohydrate intake and increased production of ketone bodies.
+Rittman says, “I would not recommend this diet for individuals with type 1 diabetes because of the keto diet’s restricted carbohydrate intake and increased production of ketone bodies.

 “Additionally, it may not be appropriate for individuals with chronic kidney disease because of the emphasis on protein intake.
 I also do not recommend this diet for individuals with increased nutritional needs due to diseases such as cancer, Crohn’s Disease or ulcerative colitis.
 The keto diet may be too restrictive for these patients, resulting in unintended weight loss,” she says.